kralamoure/retroproxy/README.md

 # d1sniff

 `d1sniff` is a tool for sniffing packets from Dofus 1 login/game servers.
-It works by starting a proxy to a login server, and eventually one to a game server, while logging every packet between the proxies and the servers, so you can analyze the packets later.
+It works by starting a proxy to a login server and another one to a game server, while logging every packet between the proxies and the servers, for further analysis.

 Some examples of what you can do with this tool: